Chapter 27:

 “Yes, but 30 is a round number.
 It feels more important!”
 Luna beamed.

 “Can we get this over with?”
-Sol went into his loosely into a stance, hoping it would be enough to appease Luna.
+Sol went loosely into a stance, hoping it would be enough to appease Luna.

 “Not like that, we can't!
 Come on, take this seriously.
 This is good practice for you too!”
 Luna urged, hands on her hips.

 Sol smirked.
 A grave mistake.
 If he hadn’t, it was likely his dirty trick would have landed.
-He tensed up in an instant, the fibres of his muscles tensing fast and thorough, power concentrating in his arm rapidly.
-He fired a jab straight at Luna’s chest.
+He tensed up in an instant, power concentrating in his arm.
+He released it all in a moment, firing a jab straight at Luna’s chest.

 She dodged with ease.
 The second she saw his mouth twitch, she stepped back and left his fist to strike only air.
 Even when it didn’t land, his attack was nothing to scoff at.
 The air around his closed hand came whooshing toward her.
 It wasn’t enough to cause any harm or pushback, but it was enough to be felt.